FH-Campus-Wien-WEB/web24-exercise-1/README.md

     app.use(express.static(path.join(__dirname, 'files')));
 ```

 This part tells the server to serve all files located in the `files` directory to a client requesting them.
 We are making use of so-called middleware to accomplish that.
 For now you do not need to understand how this works in detail, we are going to talk about middleware in future classes.
-The thing you need to understand is that this is the way - configure -  how the `index.html` file located within the `files` directory on the server-side is being sent to the client.
+The thing you need to understand is this is how we configure that the `index.html` file located in the `files` directory on the server-side is being sent to a client upon request.

 Now, browse the application again by pointing a browser to [http://localhost:3000/](http://localhost:3000/) and **open the page source**.
 You will find the contents of `server/files/index.html`.
+Out middleware is working.

-If you look closely near the end of the file, you will find the lines
+If you look closely near the end of the `index.html`, you will find the lines

 ```js
     xhr.open("GET", "/movies")